SANE Resources logo

 A:

 Sometimes we get stuck repeating harmful patterns (habits) when we haven't explored past losses and figured out the connections of our past to the present.
 The unresolved grief (anger, pain, etc.) then keeps us in negative beliefs about ourselves and the world ("I'm not enough" and "The world's not safe").
-Healing involves challenging your beliefs (and expectations) and then learning new skills (indluding positive self-affirmations) to move you toward creating the life you want (instead of repeating the life you've had).
+Healing involves challenging your beliefs (and expectations) and then learning new skills (indluding positive self-affirmations and relational communication) to move you toward creating the life you want (instead of repeating the life you've had).

 Q: How did I get to be addicted or mentally ill?